 - Rider’s weight limit: 120kg

 Their offer Ultralight series includes Asymmetric 29er MTB wheels—their asymmetry results in better durability and stiffness.
 Make sure to also check out the Ultralight (non asymmetric).
+These wheels meet the ISO 4210 standard, and according to Farsports, their internal impact tests are even stricter.

-You can choose the rim finish (UD matte or satin finish), hub spec depending on your axle, hub (Shimano, XD, or XTR), and also nipples (black alloy, black brass, red alloy).
+You can choose the rim finish (UD matte or satin finish), hub spec depending on the axle, freehub body (Shimano, XD, or XTR), and also nipples (black alloy, black brass, red alloy).
+The rim depth and width vary depending on the specific option.
+You can choose it as well.

 Farsports wheels are covered by a 2-year warranty.